Jennifer's Family History

 Pietro SCHIMMENTI

-Born 7 Apr 1899 Palermo, Palermo, Sicily, Italy Find all individuals with events at this location [1
+Name Pietro SCHIMMENTI [1] Birth 7 Apr 1899 Palermo, Palermo, Sicily, Italy [1]

 Family ID F45 Group Sheet | Family Chart